rust-lang/reference/src/items/implementations.md

 An _implementation_ is an item that associates items with an *implementing type*.

-There are two types of implementations: Bare implementations and [trait] implementations.
+There are two types of implementations: inherent implementations and [trait] implementations.

 Implementations are defined with the keyword `impl`.

-## Bare Implementations
+## Interent Implementations

-A bare implementation is defined as the sequence of the `impl` keyword, generic type declarations, a path to a nomial type, a where clause, and a bracketed set of associable items.
+An inherent implementation is defined as the sequence of the `impl` keyword, generic type declarations, a path to a nomial type, a where clause, and a bracketed set of associable items.

 The nominal type is called the *implementing type* and the associable items are the *associated items* to the implementing type.

-Bare implementations associate the associated items to the implementing type.
+Inherent implementations associate the associated items to the implementing type.

 The associated item has a path of a path to the implementing type followed by the associate item's path component.

-Bare implementations cannot contain associated type aliases.
+Inherent implementations cannot contain associated type aliases.

-A type can have multiple bare implementations.
+A type can have multiple inherent implementations.

 The implementing type must be defined within the same crate.